djordjemila/sdn/README.md

 ### Method Description

-[Spatial dependency network (SDN)](https://openreview.net/forum?id=I4c4K9vBNny) is a novel architecture (layer) designed for deep neural networks that produce images e.g. generative models such as VAEs or GANs or segmentation, super-resolution and image-to-image-translation neural networks.
+[Spatial dependency network (SDN)](https://openreview.net/forum?id=I4c4K9vBNny) is a novel neural architecture.
+It is based on spatial dependency layers which are designed for stacking deep neural networks that produce images e.g. generative models such as VAEs or GANs or segmentation, super-resolution and image-to-image-translation neural networks.
 SDNs improve upon celebrated CNNs by explicitly modeling spatial dependencies between feature vectors at each level of a deep neural network pipeline.
-SDNs thus (i) explicitly introduce the inductive bias of spatial coherence; and (ii) offer improved modeling of long-range dependencies.
+Spatial dependency layers (i) explicitly introduce the inductive bias of spatial coherence; and (ii) offer improved modeling of long-range dependencies.
 In our work we applied SDN to two variants of VAE, one which we used to model image density (SDN-VAE) and one which we used to learn better disentangled representations.
-More generally, SDN can be used as a drop-in replacement for CNN in any image-generation-related tasks.
+More generally, spatial depndency layers can be used as a drop-in replacement for convolutional layers in any image-generation-related tasks.

 <div align="center"><img src="figs/sdn.png" width="40%"></div>
 <div align="center"> Graphical model of SDN layer. </div>